On-Device Fine-Tuning via Backprop-Free Zeroth-Order Optimization: Memory Requirements of BP and MeZO

 \subsection{Activation Count}

 With BP, activations must be cached for all layers.
-As detailed in \cite{korthikanti2023reducing}, the total memory of activation elements in bytes is approximately where $b $ is the number of bytes per parameter.
+As detailed in \cite{korthikanti2023reducing}, and generalized here to GQA, the total memory of activation elements in bytes is approximately where $b $ is the number of bytes per parameter.

 In contrast, MeZO does not require intermediate activation storage, as it only operates based on forward passes.